karllhughes/personal-blog-5/_posts/2018-07-07-api-development.md

 ![Facebook API login](https://i.imgur.com/idFuNEf.png)

 Ever seen a screen like this?
 This is a Facebook login button, and it uses Facebook's API to allow users to verify their identity.
 It essentially lets you skip entering your username and password by using your Facebook account as proof that you are who you say you are.
-Developers who use Facebook's API can save themselves time by not having to build their own username and password login system, instead piggy-backing off of Facebook's.
+Developers who use Facebook's API can save themselves time by not having to build their own username and password login system, instead piggybacking off of Facebook's.

 Another way that APIs can be used is to show data stored in another platform on your website.
 Have you ever seen a comment form on a site that looks like this?